Overview

 Contributing Editor (optional)

-- Does not have approval rights – edits must be approved by an Approving Editor or Content Manager
+• Does not have approval rights – edits must be approved by an Approving Editor

 Additional Editors

-Due to the complexity of using the content management system (CMS) and increased focus on compliance and training only two editors will be permitted for each website.
-The Content Manager may assume an additional editor role themselves, if desired.
-Additional editors can be added where there is a need and requests will be evaluated by Web Services on a case-by-case basis.
+Due to the complexity of using the content management system (CMS) and increased focus on compliance and training a maximum of three editors will be allowed for each site, as detailed above.
+If more than three editors are needed, the Content Manager must provide a written explanation detailing why additional editors are necessary to maintain their website content.
+Requests for additional editors will be evaluated by Web Services on a case-by-case basis.

 Students

-Student Editors are not encouraged.
-Students who are not employed by the university may be granted an editor role in certain situations but will not be granted the ability to approve content on their own.
-Content created by students must be approved by an editor before it will be published.
-Requests will be evaluated by Web Services on a case-by-case basis.
+Student editors are not encouraged.
+We recommend that teams needing support from students have their students provide new content or details on content updates to the Content Management Team for implementation directly or by submitting a service request.
+Students may be granted a contributing editor role in certain situations but will not be granted the ability to approve content on their own.
+Requests for student editors will be evaluated by Web Services on a case-by-case basis.